amarkaswan/CarND-Kidnapped-Vehicle-Project/README.md

 ## Simulation Output
-The below vides show the output obtained by the localization software pipeline.
-Here, the blue car represents the ground through and the blue cirle and the black arrow denote the estimate location and yaw of the vehicle.
+The below video shows the output obtained by the localization software pipeline.
+Here, the ground truth of the vehicle's location and yaw are represented by a blue car.
+In contrast, the estimated location and yaw of the vehicle are depicted by the blue circle and the black arrow within the circle, respectively.

 https://user-images.githubusercontent.com/14021388/218266977-ba675f3f-d362-4b2d-8819-970144775fe5.mp4